 Cigars are a symbol of class.
-So, for something rich in taste and feel, only the best care is needed when it comes to storage and maintenance.
+So, for something as rich in taste and feel, only the best care is needed when it comes to storage and maintenance.
 That’s where the humidor comes in.
 But, it’s not enough to buy a good humidor.
-You must season the humidor box.
+You must clean and more importantly, season the humidor box

-But what is a humidor, and why do you need to season it?
+But what is a humidor, and why and how do you clean a humidor and season it?

-Cigars are the divas of the tobacco world - if they get anything more or less than the perfect amount of humidity, they can go bad.
-So, you need a humidor to maintain proper humidity for cigars and keep them fresh for an optimized smoking experience.
-Part of its setting up process is the humidor seasoning.
+Cigars are the divas of the tobacco world - if they get anything more or less than the perfect amount of humidity, they can lose their quality and can even go bad.
+So, you need a humidor to maintain proper moisture levels for cigars and keep them fresh and flavorful for an optimized smoking experience.
+Using a humidor to store your cigars will also help them improve with age - yes, like wine, even cigars can get better with age, but only if preserved properly.

-You’ve understood that seasoning a humidor box is an essential part of setting up your humidor box.
-Here’s how to do it:
+You’ve understood that both cleaning and seasoning a humidor box are an essential part of setting it up.
+In the previous section, we’ve discussed “how to clean a humidor”.
+Now let’s look at how to season it:

 A. Traditional Seasoning Method